siversalih/pyChrome-Web-Automation/README.md

 ## Documentation

-For documentation on Selenium, see [Selenium Documentation][res1].
+For documentation on Selenium, see [Selenium Documentation][res1] webpage.

-For documentation on using Selenium with Python, see [Selenium Python][res2].
+For documentation on using Selenium with Python, check [Selenium Python][res2] website.

-For getting started with using WebDriver for Chrome, see [Chrome WebDriver][res3].
+For getting started with using WebDriver for Chrome, see [Chrome WebDriver][res3] document.

-For getting started with using GhostDriver, see [PhantomJS][res4].
+For getting started with using GhostDriver, see [PhantomJS][res4] document.

-For documentation on how pyChrome works, see [pyChrome][pychrome].
+For documentation on how PyChrome works, see [PyChrome][PyChrome] webpage.

 [web1]: <https://selenium-python.readthedocs.io/>
 [web2]: <https://sites.google.com/a/chromium.org/chromedriver/home/>